MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]

-You can control whether email insights are stored in Dataverse.
-By default, the feature is turned off.
-When you turn it on, AI-generated email insights such as summary, sentiment, objections, and next steps for sales emails with at least one CRM contact are stored in Dataverse.
-You can choose to store email insights for all users or only for specific security groups.
+You can control whether emails insights are generated and stored in Dataverse.
+By default, this feature is turned off.
+When you turn it on, AI-generated email insights such as summary, sentiment, objections, and next steps for sales emails with at least one CRM contact are generated and stored in Dataverse.
+You can choose to generate and store email insights for all users or only for specific security groups.
+You can also choose to include emails with specific sensitivity labels in generating email insights.

 ### Prerequisites

 - [Copilot AI features must be turned on](suggested-replies.md) for your organization or environment.
 - If you're using Salesforce, you must have [set up a server-to-server connection](connect-agent-datasource.md#set-up-server-to-server-connection-to-salesforce) to allow the agent to access data in Salesforce.

-### Turn on email insights storage
+### Turn on email insights

 1. [Open the Sales agent administrator settings](./administrator-settings-sales-app.md#access-administrator-settings).